Knitting For Olive

 Color 3 (berry color): 50 g Merino and 25 g Soft Silk Mohair

-The sweater is knitted from the top down with a round yoke.
+The sweater is knitted top-down with a circular yoke.
 Leaves and berries are knitted according to the chart using Fair Isle technique.
-Short rows are knitted in the neck and under the sleeves using German Short Rows, and ribbing is knitted at the beginning and as a finishing on the sweater.
+Short rows are knitted in the neckline and under the sleeves using German Short Rows, and ribbing is knitted at the beginning and as a finishing edge of the sweater.
 The sweater in the picture is knitted in Oatmeal+Cream as well as Slate green and Pomegranate.

 For the leaves, less than 16 g Merino and 8 g Soft Silk Mohair are used.